 What Do Property Managers Look for in a Tenant?

-Before landlords ever list their property for rent, they must establish written guidelines for how to choose the best tenant.
+Before they ever list their property for rent, Washington DC property managers must establish written guidelines for how to choose the best tenant.
 Creating a set of application qualifications helps set a baseline for all prospective tenants.
 However, the key here is consistency.
 So, ensure that each applicant is made aware of the qualifications and that they remain the same for each applicant.
 Check out a few examples of standard screening criteria that can landlords choose between multiple tenants below.

 Rental Application Screening Qualifications